wolfSSL/wolfssljni/README.md

 Examples of using wolfssljni can be found in the `./examples` subdirectory.
 See [examples/README.md](./examples/README.md) for more details.

-Examples of using wolfJSSE can be found in the `./examples/provider` subdirectory.
+Examples of using the wolfJSSE provider can be found in the `./examples/provider` subdirectory.
 See [examples/provider/README.md](./examples/provider/README.md) for more details.